cheffyjonny/task-manager-react/README.md

-This is a react project with local enviroment.
-It has been set up with json server.
-It has to run with it.
+This is a react project with local backend server(json server) enviroment.
+It must run up the project with json server.

 ### `npm start`